 Housing costs in Patterson are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Patterson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Patterson is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Patterson who work in teaching (14.10%), sales jobs (10.66%), and office and administrative support (10.58%).
+Unlike some towns, Patterson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Patterson are a mix of both white- and blue-collar jobs.
+Overall, Patterson is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Patterson who work in office and administrative support (13.60%), sales jobs (11.85%), and teaching (9.34%).

-The education level of Patterson citizens is substantially higher than the typical US community, as 30.06% of adults in Patterson have at least a bachelor's degree.
+The overall education level of Patterson is somewhat higher than in the average US city of 21.84%: 27.30% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Patterson in 2010 was $32,172, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $128,688 for a family of four.
+The per capita income in Patterson in 2010 was $31,363, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $125,452 for a family of four.
 However, Patterson contains both very wealthy and poor people as well.

-Patterson is a somewhat ethnically-diverse town.
+Patterson is a very ethnically-diverse town.
 The people who call Patterson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Patterson residents report their race to be White, followed by Asian.
 Patterson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.96% of the town’s residents.
-Important ancestries of people in Patterson include Irish, German, English, and European.
+People of Hispanic or Latino origin account for 16.49% of the town’s residents.
+Important ancestries of people in Patterson include Italian, German, English, and European.